The NIS2 Directive: Complete Guide to Directive (EU) 2022/2555

 |---|---|

-| DORA (Digital Operational Resilience Act) | Lex specialis for financial sector.
+| DORA vs NIS2 (Digital Operational Resilience Act) | Lex specialis for financial sector.
 Financial entities subject to DORA are deemed compliant with equivalent NIS2 requirements.
 DORA is a regulation (directly applicable), not a directive. |

 | Cyber Resilience Act (CRA) | Applies to manufacturers of products with digital elements.
 Complements NIS2 by addressing supply chain risk at the product level.
-CRA compliance can contribute to NIS2 Article 21 supply chain requirements. |
+CRA compliance can contribute to NIS2 Article 21 supply chain requirements.
+The CRA's September 2026 vulnerability reporting deadline is the first hard enforcement date for product manufacturers. |

 | GDPR | NIS2 incident reporting (Article 23) and GDPR personal data breach reporting (Article 33 GDPR) may apply simultaneously for the same incident.
 Different timelines (NIS2: 24/72h; GDPR: 72h to supervisory authority). |